Financial crisis of 1914: Events

+Response in United States

 With the Federal Reserve in its infancy, the response to the crisis in the United States was led by United States Secretary of the Treasury William Gibbs McAdoo.
 Although the values of both the dollar and the pound sterling were both pegged to gold and thus normally did not fluctuate much, as the value of the pound sterling rose from $4.87 to $6.75; some believed that U.S. would be forced to abandon the gold standard.
 On July 30, 1914, McAdoo distributed gold to Treasury offices to protect the dollar and maintain the gold standard.
 On July 31, 1914, after several days of sell offs, McAdoo closed the New York Stock Exchange for four months to prevent the sale of American securities by the British.
 On August 3, McAdoo increased the supply of paper money to avoid a run on the banks that would force them to suspend deposit convertibility, as they had in the Panic of 1907.
 On August 4, 1914, the United States Congress passed a bill allowing banks to issue currency at up to 125% of capital.
 Ocean traffic was disorganized because of the danger of attacks by submarines and the absence of insurance; consequently, supplies of grain and food for export built up at ports and an embargo on further deliveries by railroads was implemented.
 At a meeting with business leaders on August 14, 1914, McAdoo organized ships to transport the supplies; he then pushed for the passage of the War Risk Insurance Act.
 McAdoo also used the Aldrich-Vreeland Act to allow banks to issue national bank notes without the required collateral of U.S. government bonds.
 On September 4, 1914, in partnership with Wall Street banks, McAdoo led a U.S. Treasury-subsidized bailout of New York City, which he deemed too big to fail; the city neared bankruptcy because its debts to the British government were denominated in appreciating pound sterling.
 On November 11, 1914, the dollar no longer traded at a discount, marking the day when the U.S. emerged as a financial leader.
 By January 1915, countries visited New York City, instead of London, to raise capital.